jedediah/kahlua/docs/readme.txt

 The following functions are not implemented in Kahlua:
   * io.`*`
   * debug.`*`
-  * string.dump
+  * string.dump (but you can dump a closure into an InputStream from Java)
-  * loadstring, loadfile, load, dofile
+  * loadstring, loadfile, load, dofile (but loadstring is available if you link with LuaJ)
   * gcinfo
   * xpcall
   * os.execute, os.exit, os.setlocale, os.getenv, os.remove, os.clock, os.tmpname, os.rename